What's on this page?

 Right now, the UK job market is going through one of the fastest shifts we’ve seen in years, and AI is at the centre of it.

-And this isn’t just a tech sector story.
-Lightcast data shows that 13 of the top 20 roles requesting AI skills are outside traditional IT – covering marketing, HR, finance, administration, and compliance.
+And this isn’t just a Tech sector story: one of IT Pro's latest reports highlights that over two-thirds of people using AI in the workplace, are in roles outside of Tech.
 Being able to use AI tools is quickly becoming as standard as knowing how to use email or Excel.
+It's evident that this transforming is transcending sectors.

 Our Director of Education puts it simply: